 Japanese Bobtail is a medium size cat, with males weighing 3-5kg and females weighing 2-4kg.
 They have a tail that resembles a pom-pom, triangle face, and big ears.
 Their thick, silky coat appears in white, black, blue, red and cream.

 These shorthaired cats enjoy a play-catch.
 Besides that, you are most likely to spot them carrying something in their mouth.
 Moreover, they are exceptionally confident cats.
 To clarify, they have the ability to be sociable with everyone they meet and get along very well with children.
 They sure love company, but Japanese Bobtail is also decently independent that they are easily able to spend enjoyable time in solitude.

 Lifespan: 10-15 years (5 years to full maturity)

 Korat cat is a native breed of Thailand, as far as have their local name there, which is the beautiful Si-Sawat.
 Just like Japanese Bobtail, they are a symbol of luck.
 They are medium in size, with males weighing 4-5kg and females weighing 3-4kg.
 Their face is uniquely heart-shape, with intense wide eyes that instantly take your breath away as they gaze at you.
 To top it all, they have a glossy, silver-tipped, fine blue coat that shimmers under the sun.

 When first born, all Korats’ eyes are blue in color.
-But as these shorthaired cats grow to adolescents, their eyes transition to amber (green around the pupils), before changing more to brilliant green when they mature.
+However, as these shorthaired cats grow to adolescents, their eyes transition to amber (green around the pupils), before subsequently changing more to brilliant green when they mature.

 14. LaPerm (Shorthaired cat)